Adventures in learning

 What effect do our learning activities have on our children?

 We are proud of the fact that our children leave the school with a good foundation of knowledge across all subjects on which to build - they are curious about the world around them and eager to learn more.
 Our children are confident and well prepared for the next transition in their lives.
-They leave with many happy memories of their time at Peaslake school, we know this because they often return to tell us, with friendships that last for many years no matter what schools they go on to.
+They leave with many happy memories of their time at Peaslake school, with friendships that last for many years, no matter what schools they go on to.
+We know this because they often return to tell us.

-Year 1 children take part in the phonics screening check so we can ensure they have a good grasp of phonics for reading and the year 2 children take part in the SATs tests which teachers use as part of the evidence for the end of Key Stage 1 Assessment.
+Year 1 children take part in the Phonics Screening check so we can ensure they have a good grasp of phonics for reading.
+Teachers closely monitor and track the knowledge the children acquire over the course of years 1 and 2 through carefully planned questioning techniques, quizzes and independent tasks, which teachers use as part of the evidence for assessing pupil’s attainment at the end of the